shulp2211/minnn/docs/source/reference.rst

  --min-count-filter: Filter unique group values represented by less than specified number of reads.
  --min-frac-filter: Filter unique group values represented by less than specified fraction of reads.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
+ --report: File to write brief command execution stats in human readable form.
+If not specified, these stats are displayed on screen only.
+ --json-report: File to write command execution stats in JSON format.

 .. _stat-positions: